 The property in question was a million-dollar manse in a tony suburban neighborhood.
-For whatever reason, out of all of the features the agent could have highlighted, he or she had included in the description the fact that the home was “walking distance to Safeway,” a local grocery store.
+For whatever reason, out of all of the features the agent could have highlighted, he or she had started the description with the fact that the home was “walking distance to Safeway,” a local grocery store.

 Think about your audience when you are writing property descriptions.
-In this case, your audience is potential buyers and their agents or brokers.
+In this case, your audience is the potential buyer and their agent or broker.
 Draw their attention to details that matter.

 Had the property in question been an in-town apartment or condo, a local grocery store within walking distance might indeed be a great selling point.
 The detail wasn’t the problem; pairing it with a million-dollar suburban home was the problem.